TheBanHammer/ToasterChan/README.md

 !ba |  | Shows information about becoming a Brand Ambassador !commands |  | Links to this page
-!dc |  | Rejoin the waitlist after disconnecting for up to 1 hour !emoji |  | Emoji Cheat Sheet
+!dc |  | Rejoin the waitlist after disconnecting for up to 1 hour !discord |  | Provides a link to the NC-331 Discord Server !emoji |  | Emoji Cheat Sheet
 !eta |  | Shows an estimated time for when you will reach the DJ booth !forum | !website | Links to the Nightcore-331 forums